-I’m not even kidding when I say that this Kit Kat candy makeover has been 2 years in the making.
+I’m not even kidding when I say that this gluten-free vegan Kit Kats candy makeover has been 2 years in the making.
 Over the past 24 months I have been retiring the idea that there is a gluten-free wafer-like food item that is easily accessible to most people that could be placed inside the mid section of these candy bars.
 That is until a few days ago.

 - 1 c cashews